 In general, each indenture and the debt securities may be amended or supplemented, and any existing default or compliance with any provision of an indenture or the debt securities may be waived, with the consent of the holders of at least a majority in principal amount of the debt securities of each affected series of the applicable issuers then outstanding.
 This includes consents obtained in connection with a tender offer or exchange offer for debt securities.
-However, without the consent of each holder of affected debt securities of the applicable issuers, an amendment or waiver may not, with respect to any debt securities held by a non-consenting holder of debt securities:
+However, without the consent of each holder of affected debt securities of the applicable issuers, among other matters, an amendment or waiver may not, with respect to any debt securities held by a non-consenting holder of debt securities:

-- (a) reduce the principal amount of debt securities whose holders must consent to an amendment, supplement or waiver; - (b) reduce the principal of or change the fixed maturity of any debt security or alter the provisions with respect to the redemption of the debt securities, other than provisions relating to our obligation to repurchase the debt securities upon specific asset sales or a change of control; - (c) reduce the rate of or change the time for payment of interest on any debt securities; - (d) waive a Default in the payment of principal or interest on the debt securities; - (e) make any debt security payable in money other than that stated in the debt securities; - (f) make any change in the provisions of an indenture relating to waivers of past Defaults or the rights of holders of debt securities to receive payments of principal, premium, if any, or interest on the debt securities; or - (g) make any change in the foregoing amendment and waiver provisions.
+- (a) reduce the principal amount of debt securities whose holders must consent to an amendment, supplement or waiver; - (b) reduce the principal of or change the fixed maturity of any debt security; - (c) reduce the rate of or change the time for payment of interest on any debt securities; or

+(d) make any change in the foregoing amendment and waiver provisions.

-Notwithstanding the foregoing, without the consent of any holder of debt securities, we and the trustee may amend or supplement an indenture or the debt securities to: $\frac{1}{2} \int{-\infty}^{\infty} \frac{1}{2} \left(\frac{1}{2} \int{-\infty}^$
+Notwithstanding the foregoing, without the consent of any holder of debt securities, we and the trustee may amend or supplement an indenture or the debt securities to:

-- (a) cure any ambiguity, defect or inconsistency; - (b) provide for uncertificated debt securities in addition to or in place of certificated debt securities; - (c) establish a new series of debt securities; - (d) provide for the assumption of our obligations to holders of debt securities in the case of a merger or consolidation; - (e) make any change that could provide any additional rights or benefits to the holders of debt securities that does not adversely affect the legal rights under an indenture of any such holder; - (f) comply with requirements of the SEC in order to effect or maintain the qualification of an indenture under the Trust Indenture $\mathsf{Act};$ or - (g) to provide security for or add guarantees with respect to the debt securities.
+- (a) cure any ambiguity, defect or inconsistency; - (b) provide for uncertificated debt securities in addition to certificated debt securities; - (c) establish a new series of debt securities; - (d) provide for the assumption of our obligations to holders of debt securities in the case of a merger or consolidation; - (e) make any change that could provide any additional rights or benefits to the holders of debt securities that does not adversely affect the legal rights under an indenture of any such holder; - (f) qualify an indenture under the Trust Indenture Act; - (g) to provide security for or add guarantees with respect to the debt securities; - (h) add to, change or eliminate any of the provisions of an indenture, provided that any such addition, change or elimination may become effective only after there are no debt securities of any series entitled to the benefit that provision outstanding; - (i) evidence the acceptance of appointment by a successor trustee with respect to one or more series of debt securities; - (j) supplement any provisions of an indenture necessary to permit or facilitate the defeasance and discharge of any series of debt securities, provided that it does not adversely affect the interests of the holders of debt securities of that series or any other series; and - (k) comply with the rules or regulations of any securities exchange or automated quotation system on which any debt securities may be listed or traded.